HanFarhann/HanFarhann/README.md

 # Hello 👋, My Name Is Farhan

-I'm a Web Developer, Mobile app Developer and Data Science, and Masters in Website and Mobile app Development and able to analyze big data
+I'm a Web Developer, Mobile app Developer and Masters in Website and Mobile app Development and able to analyze big data

 ## 📫 My More Information